 Nursing at Mount Sinai Heart

-The Mount Sinai Medical Center is recognized as a national leader in providing excellence in nursing care.
+The Mount Sinai Hospital is recognized as a national leader in providing excellence in nursing care.
 The American Nurses Credentialing Center Magnet Recognition Program® has designated The Mount Sinai Hospital a Magnet Organization, an award recognizing quality patient care, nursing excellence, and innovations in nursing practice.
 Only 5 percent of hospitals in the United States have received this recognition.
 Mount Sinai is one of the few to have received it twice, most recently in 2009.

 Mount Sinai Heart has on staff more than 300 nurses.
 The nurse to patient ratio is 1:2 in critical care areas, 1:4 on the post-surgical unit, and no more than 1:5 on other cardiac monitoring units.
 During waking hours, each nurse will check on each of his or her patients at least once every hour to see how they are feeling and find out whether they need anything.